Skip to main content

 You can view the results of a logical set (in other words, the records returned when running a search using the logical set).
 The population of a logical set is determined dynamically, reflecting the records currently in the repository.

-To view results of a logical set, on the Manage Sets page (Admin > Manage Jobs and Sets > Manage Sets), scroll to the logical set whose results you want to view and select Results in the row actions list.
+To view results of a logical set, on the Manage Sets page (Admin > Manage Jobs and Sets > Manage Sets), scroll to the logical set whose results you want to view and select Content.
 A search page opens, depending on the content type.

 Converting Logical Sets to Itemized Sets

-If you have a perfect set of results in a logical set, you can capture it as an itemized set.This retains your original logical set and creates a snapshot of the current results as a new itemized set.
+If the current set of results provides exactly what you need, you can capture it as an itemized set.This retains your original logical set and creates a snapshot of the current results as a new itemized set.

 To convert a logical set to an itemized set: